vjelic/TheRock-glog-fork/README.md

 TheRock includes:

+- Nightly releases of ROCm and PyTorch
 - A CMake super-project for HIP and ROCm source builds
-- Tools for developing individual ROCm components
 - Support for building PyTorch with ROCm from source
   - [JAX support](https://github.com/ROCm/TheRock/issues/247) and other external project builds are in the works!
+- Tools for developing individual ROCm components
 - Comprehensive CI/CD pipelines for building, testing, and releasing supported components

 ### Support status